-The wide-eyed friend who has always wondered about bees but has absolutely no idea where to start (till you recommended PerfectBee, of course!).
+The wide-eyed friend who has always wondered about bees but has absolutely no idea where to start (until you recommended PerfectBee, of course!).
 He’s always wondered what it would be like to keep bees.

 On the big day, though, he really isn’t quite as comfortable so as to venture close to the hive, though he will in due course.
 As you introduce your package of bees, he just watches from about 30 feet away (reducing to 25, then 20 as his comfort increases).
 He may well evolve into….the fascinated helper.

 She’s like the distant observer – but with an awesome zoom lens!
 She offers to capture that special moment, as you introduce your first bees to your first beehive.
 She sets up her tripod and, for her, this is a big production!
-She makes sure you have a remote mic on to capture your excitement – and your nerves!
+She makes sure you wear a remote mic to capture your excitement – and your nerves!

 Eventually, as she becomes more comfortable, she comes close enough that the zoom lens becomes less necessary.
 In fact, she is starting to think of how she might put that expensive macro lens to good use!
 In time, her distant curiosity develops into a fascination with extreme closeup photography of bees, which provides an amazing array of opportunities for her.